Edictum

 Right page if: you are wiring Edictum into a LangChain or LangGraph agent using ToolNode.
 Wrong page if: you need to compare all adapters side-by-side -- see https://docs.edictum.ai/docs/guides/adapter-comparison.
 For the common constructor API, see https://docs.edictum.ai/docs/adapters/overview.
 Gotcha: as_middleware() crashes when an asyncio loop is already running (Jupyter, FastAPI).
 Use as_tool_wrapper() (auto-bridges) or as_async_tool_wrapper() (native await) instead.

 The LangChainAdapter connects Edictum to LangChain and LangGraph agents.
-Every tool call passes through the Edictum pipeline before and after execution -- contracts are enforced, findings are produced, and audit events are emitted.
+Every tool call passes through the Edictum pipeline before and after execution -- rulesets are enforced, findings are produced, and audit events are emitted.

 Getting Started